zmahfuz0613/rails-active-record-landlord/README.md

 ![Landlord ERD](https://media.git.generalassemb.ly/user/6387/files/7cbf7ad4-ab7a-11e8-8af3-3cc7f69cb59f)

+### Model Declarations

+In the models directory, make sure that the apartment and tenant model declarations reflect the correct relationship in `apartment.rb` and `tenant.rb`.
+See [the docs on associations](https://guides.rubyonrails.org/association_basics.html).

 ### Writing Seeds

 In `db/seeds.rb` (experimenting in the rails console and then copying the working statements into the seeds file is a good strategy):